vinodbgit/Employee-Salary-Analysis/README.md

-Got it ✅ I went through your uploaded **project report on “Data Science Job Salaries 2020–2024”**.
-Based on that, here’s a professional **README.md** draft for your GitHub repo:

----

 # 📊 Data Science Job Salaries (2020–2024)

 This project explores **Data Science job salaries between 2020 and 2024**, analyzing trends, patterns, and key factors affecting compensation.
 The dataset is sourced from **Kaggle** and analyzed using Python libraries such as **Pandas, NumPy, Matplotlib, and Seaborn**.